AdaCore/training_material/courses/spark_for_ada_programmers/12_pointer_programs.rst

   - Need to maintain validity of pointers at all times
   - Need to maintain separation of pointers at all times
-  - This comes from free with the ownership policy
+  - This comes for free with the ownership policy

 =============================
 Access-to-subprogram Values